 Her 7-minute workout videos were the hit of lockdown workouts and views are continuing to climb even after the world has opened up thanks to her smart home workout tips and time-saving hacks.

 - The best sustainable activewear brands on the market

-The home workout requires viewers to devote seven days to a quick and effective seven minute fitness routine.
-Wyndham-Read, a personal trainer of 25 years, claims you can lose up to 1-2 inches from your waist—as long as you follow it exactly and work on your nutrition.
+The home workout requires viewers to devote seven days to a quick and effective 7-minute fitness routine.
+Wyndham-Read, a personal trainer of 25 years, claims you can lose up to one to two inches from your waist—as long as you follow it exactly and work on your nutrition.

-On Youtube, one fan writes: ”This is working for me at 60 yrs.
+On YouTube, one fan writes: ”This is working for me at 60 yrs.
 I do three of her routines and am her biggest fan!
 Thanks for making exercise so much fun and easy to continue with... so inspired with the great results so far.
 Please keep the routines coming.”

 The workouts are accessible for all ages and abilities, so good news for those who haven’t spent lockdown far from the sofa.

 The 10 most popular Lucy Wyndham-Read's 7-minute workouts

 - The 7-day challenge to lose belly fat